-Applications for the Sharon Alcorn Bursary 2020 are open from September 16 to October 31.
+Applications for the Sharon Alcorn Bursary 2020 are now closed.

-Women who plan on studying or furthering their education in 2020 are invited to apply for the Bursary, which can help assist financially, for example, assistance with enrolment fees, purchase of text books, stationery or laptops.
+The Sharon Alcorn Bursary was set up to assist women who plan on studying or furthering their education.
+The bursary can help assist financially, for example, assistance with enrolment fees, purchase of text books, stationery or laptops.

 The Sharon Alcorn Bursary is named in honour of the late Sharon Alcorn, previous staff member of Mackay Women’s Centre.
 The bursary was established by Sharon’s family.